esmith80/LightBnB/migrations/README.md

 ### lightbnb

-# Notes on database schema
+## Notes on database schema

-Foreign keys in property_reviews table, I omitted ON DELETE CASCADE for:
+#Foreign keys in property_reviews table

+I omitted ON DELETE CASCADE for:

 1) guest_id - if a user leaves the service, their review is still useful to other users - this value can't be null, so I left it;